Sanket2060/Bhojanbd/readme.txt

 Errors at project::
 invalid otp huda bahira ko catch block ko error send garirathyo (instead of "invalid otp" message from inside if...else) Chatgpt link: https://chat.openai.com/share/e7aa1961-1c0d-4f75-bf4a-6d31c7678382

+19:Mongodb aggregation pipeline
+Aggregation pipelines->Filtration,to join two collection(just like tables)

+Is it responsibility of a good backend developer to tackle for every possible errors.?
+What to send as errors:good messages?? as frontend dev can just show that error on screen??